Financial support for College students

 To find out more information and to apply, go to the Care to Learn section of the gov site.
 Alternatively, call the Care to Learn helpline on 0800 121 8989.

 Funding is limited and allocated on a first come, first served basis.
 Students who make a successful application are expected to maintain an excellent attendance record for the duration of their course.
-You will need to apply via our Financial Support System.
+To see who is eligible and to apply please visit our Financial Support hub for college Students.

 Deadline for Childcare Support